eric-brechemier/digitalocean-shell-api/README.md

 ## FIRST STEPS ##

-    # Install dependencies and initialize git submodules
-    ./setup/install.sh
+Run the script `setup/install.sh` to install dependencies and create the configuration file 'config.sh' at the root of the project.

-Login to your account on DigitalOcean.com and copy the Client ID and API Key that you find there to initialize the corresponding variables in config.sh at the root of this project:
+Login to your account on DigitalOcean.com and copy the Client ID and API Key that you find there to initialize the corresponding variables in 'config.sh':

     # Configuration of Identification for DigitalOcean API